BrandonDuncan13/FruitHarvestHelper/README.md

 # Fruit Harvest Helper Mobile App
 ## Overview/Contents
-  A Northwest Nazarene University (NNU) research project run by the Robotics Vision Lab to create a mobile application for helping farmers get a fruit yield estimation for their orchards via image processing.
+  A research project at Northwest Nazarene University (NNU) hosted by the Robotics Vision Lab.
+The goal of this research is to create a mobile application that helps farmers easily get a fruit yield estimation for their orchard by taking a photo and using image processing to obtain actionable information.
 This mobile app is cross-platform compatible across iOS and Android through React Native, a popular JavaScript framework.
 While the front-end is all React Native and JavaScript, the back-end of the Fruit Harvest Helper is more complex since there are currently two different back-ends, and there is no easy way to get React Native apps to have a shared back-end.

   The first back-end created is the back-end that uses an OpenCV C++ apple detection algorithm, which has separate code for iOS and Android.
 For iOS, a library called Djinni is used in order to create an environment where the React